curiostegui/skip_prediction/analysis-report.md

 ## Preprocessing

-- **Missing Information:** Given the volume of multi-lingual tracks (English, Spanish, Portuguese) and instrumental tracks, it was difficult to find the audio features, genres, and lyrics to all the songs in the dataset.
-Due to sparsity of information available, songs that were missing lyrics, or any audio feature were excluded from the training set.
-This filter process would result in a 58% percent reduction.
+- **Missing Information:** Due to difficulty in sourcing audio features, genres, and lyrics for the multi-lingual (English, Spanish, Portuguese) and instrumental tracks, I excluded songs with missing data.
+This filtering process resulted in a 58% reduction in the training set.
 - **Clean Text:** I created and implemented functions to fix mojibake characters and remove accents.
 This helped standardize words and lyrics and avoid errors in artist name matching when web scraping.
-- **Scraping:**
+- **Artist Name Convention:** Artist names were changed to match the naming convention in the AZLyrics URL.
+This was addressed through a dictionary (for ex.
+“The Weeknd” was changed to “weeknd” and “Beyonce” to “beyonceknowles”) to map these names to the proper format on AZlyrics.
 - **NLP:**
  - ggfgf
  - gfgfgf